evansd/whitenoise/README.rst

 WhiteNoise takes care of best-practices for you, for instance:

-* Serving gzipped content (handling Accept-Encoding and Vary headers correctly)
+* Serving compressed content (gzip and Brotli formats, handling Accept-Encoding and Vary headers correctly)
 * Setting far-future cache headers on content which won't change

 Worried that serving static files with Python is horribly inefficient?